ctrohin/jstream/README.md

 ```
 ## Changelog
 ### v2025.3.3
+Improvements:
+- Classes using attribute injection using *resolveDependencies* and *resolveVariables* no longer need the dependencies declared ahead of time
+- *Dependency* and *Variable* classes used for injecting dependencies have now the *isOptional* flag, which will use the *find* injection mechanism instead of the *get* mechanism.
 This versions adds the following features:
 - stream collectors
     - the *Stream* class has been enriched with the *collectUsing* method to transform/reduce a stream